-The Department of Art History plays a vital role in the intellectual life of Fordham University's undergraduates, teaching students necessary skills to analyze and appreciate non-verbal modes of expression.
+The Department of Art History plays a vital role in the intellectual life of Fordham University's undergraduates, teaching students the necessary skills to analyze and appreciate non-verbal modes of expression.

 Art History courses explore visual production from a wide range of cultures: European (ancient through modern); Latin American (ancient through modern); Asian Art; and the contemporary United States.
 For more information about our program please visit our blog Art Ramblings.

 Most of our upper-level courses have a digital component focused on giving students the opportunity to contextualize and share their research beyond the classroom.
 We use digital platforms like Omeka to teach students how to curate art collections and online exhibitions for a public audience.
 Some of our digital projects adopt emerging media and technology, such as digital mapping, image annotation, and video production tools to give students the opportunity to engage in scholarly research in a digital context.
 Below you will find a few of our digital projects.